anufrievroman/calcure/readme.md

 # Calcure

 Minimalist TUI calendar and task manager with customizable interface.
-Manages your events and tasks, displays birthdays from your [abook](https://abook.sourceforge.io/), and imports events and tasks from [calcurse](https://github.com/lfos/calcurse).
+Manages your events and tasks, displays birthdays from your [abook](https://abook.sourceforge.io/), and can import events and tasks from [calcurse](https://github.com/lfos/calcurse).

 ![screenshot](screenshot.jpeg)